benchopt/benchopt/README.rst

     pip install -U benchopt

-It is possible to use the **latest development version**.
+It is also possible to use the **latest development version**.
 To do so, run instead

 .. code-block::